Andy Nägelein: International career

 Andy made his international debut for Hong Kong against United Arab Emirates on 15 October 2013.

 In principle, Nägelein can represent either the Germany or Hong Kong national teams because he has both German citizenship and right of abode in Hong Kong.
 However, Nägelein controversially failed in his application for a Hong Kong passport due to his German citizenship, even he has the right by Hong Kong Basic Law since he was born in Hong Kong to a Hong Kong Chinese mother.

 After Nägelein returned to the Far East, Hong Kong coach Tsang Wai Chung told media he will call Nägelein for the team but Tsang did not select Nägelein for the training session before the 2010–11 season in Hong Kong.
 Tsang explained that some players would be called up during the season, but Nägelein was not chosen by Tsang for any training session in the season.

 Under FIFA eligibility rules, Nägelein could also play for the Chinese national team after a two-year Chinese Super League career for his Hong Kong passport.
 Nägelein recommended himself via his agent to Chinese Football Association in 2010, but the association told him that China team would not select him for any match.

 On 2 August 2013, the Hong Kong national team included Nägelein in the 29-man training squad for two international friendlies against Myanmar and Singapore in September 2013.
 On 3 October 2013, Nägelein did break into the 23-man final squad for 2015 AFC Asian Cup qualification match against United Arab Emirates.
 He made his international debut for Hong Kong against United Arab Emirates on 15 October 2013.

 Personal life

-The surname of Nägelein's mother is Chan (陳), but his Cantonese surname is Nip (聶), which is based on the pronunciation of his father's surname Nägelein.
-And his Chinese given name Ling Fung (凌峰) is the same with his grandfather's name.
+While the surname of Nägelein's mother is Chan (陳), his Cantonese surname is Nip (聶), which is based on the pronunciation of his father's surname Nägelein.
+His Chinese given name Ling Fung (凌峰) is the same with his grandfather's name.
 Nägelein met his girlfriend in Nuremberg since he studied at business college for a short time when he was 18 years old.
-He now lives in Hong Kong.

 Nägelein speaks both German and English.
-Although his mother is Hongkongese prior to playing for Shenzhen Ruby, he did not speak Cantonese and Mandarin.
-While living in Shenzhen, his aunt taught him Cantonese, and his former teammate Tiago Jorge Honório taught him Mandarin.
+Prior to playing for Shenzhen Ruby, he did not speak Cantonese or Mandarin.
+While living in Shenzhen, his aunt taught him Cantonese, and his former teammate Tiago taught him Mandarin.